What you should know

 What will happen:

 - A needle will be inserted into your abdominal cavity.
 A syringe will be attached to the needle to remove a small amount of ascites fluid.
-The needle will be removed once your caregiver has removed enough fluid for testing.
+The needle will be removed once your healthcare provider has removed enough fluid for testing.
 To remove a larger amount of fluid, a needle is inserted into your abdominal cavity.
 A catheter (small, thin tube) is attached to the needle and the needle is removed.
 The catheter tubing will be attached to a suction device (gentle vacuum) to help remove the fluid.
 The fluid will drain into a container attached to the tubing.
 Removing large amounts of fluid may take up to 6 hours.
-When your caregiver has pulled enough fluid from your abdomen, he will remove the catheter.
+When your healthcare provider has pulled enough fluid from your abdomen, he will remove the catheter.
 Your wound (procedure site) will be covered with a bandage.
 The ascites fluid may be sent to a lab for tests.

 After your procedure:

 You may need to lie on the side without the wound for up to 2 hours.
 Lying on your side may prevent fluid leakage from your wound.
 If the wound leaks and will not stop, your healthcare provider may stitch the area closed.
 Do not get out of bed until your healthcare provider says it is okay.
 You may need fluids or volume expanders given through your IV after your procedure.
 These fluids include albumin or saline.
 Albumin is a protein found in your blood.
 The IV fluids help prevent a drop in your blood pressure.
 When healthcare providers see that you are not having any problems, you may be able to go home.
 If you are staying in the hospital, you may be taken back to your room.

 - You are late or cannot make it to your procedure.